 An important domain of project management is risk management.
 Every project has its risks, and in order to successfully achieve your project objectives, you must plan for the unexpected.
+Before you can properly identify and manage risks, it’s important to understand risk management.
 So what is risk management and why is it important for any good project.

 Defining risk management

 You can’t look at the basics of risk management without first providing a few definitions.
 The Project Management Institute (PMI) refers to project risk management as “the processes of conducting risk management planning, identification, analysis, response planning, response implementation, and monitoring of risks on a project” (PMBOK Guide 6th Edition, glossary).

 ProjectManager.com defines it as: “Project risk management is the process of identifying, analyzing and then responding to any risk that arises over the life cycle of a project to help the project remain on track and meet its goal.
 Risk management isn’t reactive only; it should be part of the planning process to figure out the risks that might happen in the project and how to control that risk if it in fact occurs.”

 The Prince 2 manual states that “The purpose of the Risk theme is to identify, assess and control uncertainty, and, as a result, improve the ability of the project to succeed.”